 You see, there are three categories for these 17 options: red, yellow, and green- just like a stoplight.
 The green category is filled with inspirational ways to influence.
 Yellow has crisis modes of influence, and red has collateral (aka non-influential) modes of influence.

-The reason this is profound and significant is because we live in a culture that automatically turns to “red light” forms of influence as its default.
+The reason this is profound and significant is because we live in a culture that automatically turns to dangerous “red light” forms of influence by default.
 Rather than the red being the last resort, it is the starting point.
 And inevitably, we end up transmitting pain rather than transforming it, and antagonizing rather than influencing!

 We all gravitate towards one or two modes of influence in our lives, and the devil exploits these modes and makes us feel hopeless.
 But, if we can praise through our pain and look for purpose through our pain, we can change our mode of influence.
 God’s not done with us yet!